 - 2 oz fine mist spray bottle

-Instructions: Combine the Aloe vera gel, the Lavender hydrosol, and the Lavender essential oil in a 2 oz/60mL spray bottle.
-If you don’t have Lavender hydrosol, you can use a full 2 oz of the Aloe Vera gel.
+Directions: Combine the Aloe vera gel and the Lavender essential oil in a 2 oz/60mL spray bottle.
 Keep this blend in the fridge.
 Double the recipe and make two bottles, one for home and one for work for a mid-day face refresher/cleanser (keep away from the eyes).
 Keep your blend in the fridge to add to the cooling relief and keep it fresh.
 Toss after 2-3 weeks and make a fresh batch.

 Where to Buy Essential Oils